ConnerIsOdd/PYTOS/README.md

 Q: Do I need to make a login in the program?

 A: For now, Yes.
-But probably not in the next update.
+But probably not in a future update.
+For now, just make your user and password the number 0 or something.

 Q:  Why did you make this?